Autodesk Fusion Extensions | Unlock advanced capabilities in Autodesk Fusion | Autodesk

 Autodesk Fusion extensions come with flexible payment terms, including monthly and annual subscriptions, as well as cloud credit options.
 An Autodesk Fusion subscription is required in order to access all Autodesk Fusion extensions.

-The Autodesk Fusion Manufacturing Extension allows you to extend the core CAM capabilities of Autodesk Fusion with access to advanced manufacturing technologies including 3- and 5-axis machining strategies, toolpath optimisation and process automation.

-The Autodesk Fusion Manage Extension offers access to extended data management functionality for engineering change orders, release management, automated part numbering and more.

-The Autodesk Fusion Design Extension unlocks access to advanced 3D design and modelling tools that simplify the product development process and enable an automated approach to creating complex product designs.
+The Autodesk Fusion Design Extension unlocks access to advanced 3D design and modeling tools that simplify the product development process and enable an automated approach to creating complex product designs.

 The Autodesk Fusion Signal Integrity Extension is a cost-option simulation service powered by Ansys technology that, when purchased, unlocks insights into the PCB design impacts on performance through information around signal length, impedance, inductance, resistance, delay and more.
 Extensions provide a flexible, cost-effective way for you to access more advanced technology in line with your changing business needs.